leonardomagalhaes21/feup-ESOF/README.md

 **Overview**:

 FEUP-reUSE is an innovative mobile application designed to revolutionize the way you trade, primarily catering to the vibrant community of the Faculty of Engineering of the University of Porto (FEUP).
-Whether you're a student, faculty member, or staff, FEUPreUSE provides the perfect platform to connect with potential trade partners within the FEUP community.
-Whether you're looking to exchange books, clothes, home appliances, electronics, or educational materials, FEUPreUSE offers a user-friendly interface reminiscent of Instagram, making trading effortless and enjoyable.
-Plus, it's important to note that FEUPreUSE operates on a donation-only basis, ensuring that no money is involved in transactions, fostering a spirit of generosity and community within FEUP.
+Whether you're a student, faculty member, or staff, FEUP-reUSE provides the perfect platform to connect with potential trade partners within the FEUP community.
+Whether you're looking to exchange books, clothes, home appliances, electronics, or educational materials, FEUP-reUSE offers a user-friendly interface reminiscent of Instagram, making trading effortless and enjoyable.
+Plus, it's important to note that FEUP-reUSE operates on a donation-only basis, ensuring that no money is involved in transactions, fostering a spirit of generosity and community within FEUP.

 ### PLANNED FEATURES